 - Prepare manuscripts in English (either US or UK spelling is acceptable but be consistent within the manuscript).
 Your writing should be comprehensible to editors and reviewers, and your writing style should be concise and accessible.
 If English is not your first language, please consider using a language editing service prior to submission.

 - Ensure that the language in your manuscript is original and does not contain previously published passages of text (including those from your own publications) – see our journal policies for more details.
 All accepted manuscripts are routinely screened using plagiarism-detection software.

-- Use double line spacing and continuous line numbering throughout the paper in order to facilitate online reviewing.
+- Use 1.5 line spacing and continuous line numbering throughout the paper in order to facilitate online reviewing.

 - Do not embed figures in the text.

 - Cite each figure, table and movie in the text in numerical order.
 Figure or table parts should be labelled with uppercase letters (A, B, C, etc.).
-Use the following format for citations: Fig. 1A,B or Figs 1 and 2, or Table 1 or Movie 1.
+Use the following format for citations: Fig. 1A,B or Figs 1, 2 or Table 1 or Movie 1.

 - If necessary, display equations should be cited using the following format: Eqn 1.

-- For supplementary figures, tables and equations, cite as Fig. S1, Table S1 or Eqn S1.
+- For supplementary figures, tables and equations, cite as Fig. S1, Table S1, Eqn S1.

 - Define abbreviations at first mention.

 - For special characters not available on a standard keyboard (e.g. Greek characters, mathematical symbols), use the Symbol font or the ‘Insert Symbol’ function in Microsoft Word, where possible.
 For special characters that are not available via this route, please use MathType characters; do not use embedded images (e.g. GIF).

 - Units of measurement should follow the SI system.
 Guidance on using the SI convention can be found here.
 Type a space between a digit and a unit, e.g. 1 mm (except 1%, 1oC).

 - Use s.e.m. and s.d. for standard errors, etc.